 Each tower is a quarter wavelength high, which at 630am makes them about 400 feet tall.
 Surrounding them is also a “ground system” of buried conductors running hundreds of feet in all directions from the towers.
 This is why WMAL needs those 75 acres.
-To stay on the air, WMAL will need to find another 75 acres, somewhere that allows the signals you see above to cross as much of the Metro area as possible, meaning northwest of town.
+To stay on the air, WMAL will need to find replacement acreage, somewhere that allows the signals you see above (or slightly modified versions of them) to cross as much of the Metro area as possible, meaning it will have to be northwest of town.
 For that Cumulus will need to either buy land out that way, or co-site with some other station already operating there.

 The only two stations with transmitters out there are WTEM (“ESPN 980″) and WSPZ, both sports stations (on 980 and 570 respectively) and owned by Red Zebra Broadcasting (in which the main stakeholders are also those of the Washington Redskins).
 (Here are aerial views, via Bing, of the WTEM and WSPZ sites.)

 Of those, WSPZ’s site looks like it has more room.
 It’s in Germantown, about 22 miles from downtown Washington, more than twice the distance from downtown Washington as WMAL’s current site.
 I suspect the signal patterns could be “tightened” to concentrate energy toward Washington, though, and that might help.
-But ground conductivity — which matters hugely for AM signals — is notably low in Maryland and Virginia, which is one reason AM stations suck in the ratings.
-(For evidence of how much ground conductivity matters, compare three AM stations, all 5,000 watts, all on the same channel (570am): WSPZ in Washington, WNAX in Yankton, South Dakota and KLIF in Dallas.
+But ground conductivity — which matters hugely for AM signals — is poor in Maryland and Virginia, which is one reason AM stations there tend to suck in the ratings.
+(For evidence of how much ground conductivity matters, compare three AM stations, all 5,000 watts, and all on 570am: WSPZ in Washington, WNAX in Yankton, South Dakota and KLIF in Dallas.
 The latter two cover enormous territories, while WSPZ basically covers the District and bits of adjacent Maryland and Virginia.
 Ground conductivity in the middle of the country is about 15x better than the area served by WSPZ.)

 So again, why keep WMAL-AM on the air at all?